sergi4ua/gta3-adayinlc/README.md

 For players:

-1: You must have 1.0 version installed (steam version is not compatible, you need to downgrade it)
+1. You must have 1.0 version installed (steam version is not compatible, you need to downgrade it)

-2: You must install the following mods: ModLoader, CLEO for GTA III; Optional, but recommended: SilentPatch, Widescreen Fix
+2. You must install the following mods: ModLoader, CLEO for GTA III; Optional, but recommended: SilentPatch, Widescreen Fix

-3: Enjoy
+3. Enjoy

 For developers:

-1: Install Sanny Builder 3
+1. Sanny Builder 3

+2. ModLoader

+3. CLEO for GTA 3

+Install instructions:

-2: Clone the repo
+1. Clone the repo

-3: Copy and replace scm.ini, opcodes.txt and keywords.txt in your Sanny Builder 3 directory/data/gta3 directory.
+2. Copy and replace scm.ini, opcodes.txt and keywords.txt in your Sanny Builder 3 directory/data/gta3 directory.

-4. Open GTA3 Mission Pack #1.txt
+3. Open GTA3 Mission Pack #1.txt

-5. Make sure the other files are here and hit compile (NOT compile and copy!).
+4. Make sure the other files are here and hit compile (NOT compile and copy!).

-6. You should get GTA3 Mission Pack #1.scm in the same folder as the text file.
+5. You should get GTA3 Mission Pack #1.scm in the same folder as the text file.

-7. Rename the file to main.scm and move it to: modloader/adayinliberty with overwriting the original
+6. Rename the file to main.scm and move it to: modloader/adayinliberty with overwriting the original files

-8. Run the game
+7. Run the game and edit stuff in Sanny Builder :)

 # Installation: